Jordan Balazovic: Doosan Bears

 On July 4, 2024, Balazovic signed with the Doosan Bears of the KBO League.
 He made 12 starts for the Bears, posting a 2–6 record with a 4.26 ERA and 69 strikeouts across 57 innings pitched.
 Balazovic became a free agent following the season.

 Detroit Tigers

 On December 22, 2024, Balazovic signed a minor league contract with the Detroit Tigers.
-He elected free agency on November 6.
+He made 37 appearances for the High-A West Michigan Whitecaps and Triple-A Toledo Mud Hens in 2025, posting a cumulative 5-1 record and 3.75 ERA with 53 strikeouts and one save across 57 2/3 innings pitched.
+Balazovic elected free agency following the season on November 6, 2025.

+Uni-President Lions

+On January 9, 2026, Balazovic signed with the Uni-President Lions of the Chinese Professional Baseball League.